Ponoko/ponoko-api-csharp/README.md

 There is a default implementation (SystemInternet) which uses System.Net classes.

 ### AuthorizationPolicy
-SystemInternet requires an AuthorizationPolicy, and there is a default one of those too (OAuthAuthorizationPolicy), see below for how to create one.
+SystemInternet requires an AuthorizationPolicy.
+There are two to choose from: **OAuthAuthorizationPolicy** and **SimpleKeyAuthorizationPolicy**.

+See `Examples\About_authorization` for usage instructions.

 ## Examples/How-to